 Visitors are to travel only in a fully-enclosed vehicle on the 3.5 mile paved loop road.

 If you’re visiting during summer, the best times to see bison is just after sunrise and right before sunset.

 Beginning in the early 20th century, conservation herds were established to prevent extinction by re-building the bison populations.

 The bison herd lives and roams in the 800-acre fenced bison and elk management area.
-Sometimes, you can see the bison (and elk) from your vehicle on the auto tour route, the Tallgrass and Overlook Trails and the Visitor Center.

 One herd was donated to Texas Parks and Wildlife Department and brought to Caprock Canyons State Park in the Texas Panhandle in 1997.

 What’s astounding is these particular buffalo’s DNA and genetics are not found anywhere else on the continent.
 Even more, this herd are the last of the Southern Plains bison variety.